Is my Mom a Narcissist?

 Just as you needed to see the delight in your mother’s eyes when you were a baby, she needed the same.
 Bringing joy to our caregivers is the origin of what psychologists call narcissistic supplies.

 Narcissistic people get “that way” because they are low on those supplies.

-This means, if your mother is Narcissistic, she didn’t feel special enough as a child for simply being herself.
-When a person comes out of early childhood with a deficit in these supplies, she goes through life trying to fill up this internal emptiness.
+This means that if your mother is Narcissistic, she didn’t feel special enough as a child for simply being herself.
+So when a person comes out of early childhood with a deficit in these supplies, she goes through life trying to fill up this internal emptiness.

 So, she spends a lifetime trying to convince both herself and everyone around her that she is, indeed, worth something.